 Perhaps the most compelling and problematic issue for me was that the fear I felt in my childhood became confused in my adult relationships as a kind of very powerful sexual excitement.
 If that feeling wasn’t there in my relationships with men, I would become bored and uncomfortable.
 I would tell myself that the person I wasn’t feeling those old familiar feelings with just wasn’t the right man for me.
 And the cycle of fear and self-loathing went on.

 One evening I received a long distance phone call from a man I was seeing (a practicing alcoholic).
-The conversation was so disturbing; it was filled with the old familiar crazy emotionally disconnected accusations (just like my family) and a Doctor Jekyll/Mr. Hyde behavior that shook me down to my bones.
-Oh—and did I mention that I was sober and playing right along?
+The conversation was so disturbing.
+Filled with the old familiar crazy emotionally disconnected accusations (just like my family) and a Doctor Jekyll/Mr. Hyde behavior that shook me to my bones.
+Oh--and did I mention that I was sober and playing right along?
 No victim here, like all of my relationships, I was indeed a willing participant.

-This was not the first time I felt unsafe around this man; I just thought if I hung in there long enough I would find a way to make myself comfortable and safe… It never happened.
+This was not the first time I felt unsafe around this man.
+I just thought if I hung in there long enough I would find a way to make myself comfortable and safe and he would change.
+It never happened.

 One meeting at a time things at last began to improve in my life.
 I found myself making better and clearer decisions in many areas of my life.
-I took a look at my part in all of those problematic relationships, and started to cultivate a deep sense of awareness, personal responsibility for my emotional reactions and relationship choices.
+I took a look at my part in all of those problematic relationships and started to cultivate a deep sense of awareness and personal responsibility for my emotional reactions and relationship choices.

 Acceptance does not mean I have to like another’s behavior, but it means very simply that I must accept that other human being and believe they are doing the best they know how to do just as I am.

-I had to accept my parents, and the family dynamic with which I grew up.
-I finally had to accept they were not the Gods I so needed and believed them to be; that they too were wounded children trying desperately to make a good and loving home for my brothers and me and were horror stricken when those moments of clarity would come upon them and they knew they were falling short of how they so wanted to be as parents and role models.
+I had to accept my parents and the family dynamic with which I grew up.
+I finally had to accept they were not the Gods I so needed and believed them to be.
+They too were wounded children trying desperately to make a good and loving home for my brothers and me and were horror stricken when those moments of clarity would come upon them and they knew they were falling short of how they so wanted to be as parents and role models.

 A crucial part of my recovery in Al-Anon has been to attend open AA meetings and learn about the disease of alcoholism and drug addiction.
 From those inspiring meetings I have learned so much not only about what substance abuse does to those that suffer from it but how recovery has given them back their life.
 I no longer feel afraid and separate from those folks in recovery from substance abuse, because I’ve now accepted the addict in myself.
 One day at a time I can choose to make a different choice; a more loving choice for myself and for the betterment of my life.